junoprima/discord_bot_reddit/README.md

 # Discord Reddit Bot

-A Discord bot that fetches posts from specific subreddits and sends them to a Discord channel.
-This project is set up to run using Docker and can be deployed on DigitalOcean.
+A Discord bot that fetches posts from specific subreddits and sends them to Discord channels using webhooks.
+This project is containerized with Docker for seamless deployment and scalability.

+---

 ## Features
-- Fetches posts from specific subreddits.
+- Fetches and sends posts from specific subreddits to Discord channels.
-- Sends posts to Discord channels using webhooks.
+- Dynamically subscribes/unsubscribes to subreddits.
-- Configurable via `.env` file.
+- Configurable through environment variables.
-- Deployable with Docker for seamless containerization.
+- Runs efficiently using Docker.
-- Includes logging for better debugging and monitoring.
+- Includes enhanced logging for better debugging and monitoring.

 ---